 The staff at Interstate Sealant & Concrete goes above and beyond customer expectations, delivering a quick and efficient experience with quality results.
-Our dedication to customer satisfaction has garnered us many awards and certifications, making us Waukesha, Wisconsin’s premier sealant and concrete specialists.
+Our dedication to customer satisfaction has garnered us many awards and certifications, making us a premier sealing and concrete specialist Nationwide, headquartered out of Waukesha, Wisconsin.
 Continue reading below to learn more about us and the work that we perform.

 Cheryl was among 53 top small business persons who were honored at SBA’s National Small Business Week May 2010 in Washington D.C.
 Read Our Article Here

 Listed in the 2009 Waukesha County Chamber of Commerce Top Ten Small Businesses OF The Year, presented to a well-qualified group of businesses that are “defying the odds” against business growth in this economy.
 Winners were selected from a list of sixty-nine nominated companies, all of whom generated substantial growth in profits during 2008.

 The award is given to construction companies who best exemplify the spirit of partnering.
 Partnering is the collaboration of contractors, owners, and other stakeholders that promotes innovation and provides best practices amongst all team members for the achievement of mutual goals and objectives, helping projects finish on time and within budget.

 ISC is proud to be a member of many programs that assist disadvantaged business owners in the awarding of federal contracts.
 Please read below to learn more.